 How much does agentic AI implementation cost?

 Implementation costs vary widely based on scope and complexity.
-Simple single-agent systems for specific use cases start around $50,000-$100,000, while comprehensive multi-agent platforms for enterprise-wide deployment can range from $250,000 to $1 million+.
-Ongoing operational costs include compute resources ($2,000-$20,000/month) and maintenance.
-Most organizations see positive ROI within 12-18 months.
+Simple single-agent systems for specific use cases often start around $50,000-$100,000, while broader multi-agent platforms can range from $250,000 to $1 million+.
+Ongoing operational costs include compute resources, monitoring, evaluation, maintenance, and workflow changes.
+Most teams should model ROI at the workflow level before committing to a larger build.

 What’s the typical implementation timeline?

 Expect 3-6 months for initial implementation and pilot deployment of an agentic system.
-This includes requirements gathering, system design, integration work, testing, and initial deployment.
+This includes requirements gathering, system design, integration work, testing, and launch.
 Full-scale rollout across an organization typically takes 9-18 months.
 Starting with a constrained pilot in a high-value use case allows faster time-to-value and organizational learning.

 Do I need a specialized data science team?

-While having in-house AI expertise accelerates implementation, it’s not strictly required.
-Many organizations successfully partner with AI automation agencies or use managed platforms from providers like Google, AWS, or Microsoft that handle much of the technical complexity.
-Your team needs business domain expertise, data architecture capabilities, and willingness to iterate on governance frameworks.
+While having in-house AI expertise accelerates implementation, it is not strictly required.
+Many organizations partner with AI automation agencies or use managed platforms from providers like Google, AWS, or Microsoft that handle much of the technical complexity.
+Your team still needs business domain expertise, data access, system owners, and willingness to iterate on governance frameworks.

 Can agentic AI integrate with our existing systems?